Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Create a read replica

-Creating a read replica involves adding a read-only compute endpoint to a branch.
-You can add a read-only compute endpoint to any branch in your Neon project using the Neon Console, Neon CLI, or Neon API.
+Creating a read replica involves adding a read replica compute to a branch.
+You can add a read replica compute to any branch in your Neon project using the Neon Console, Neon CLI, or Neon API.

 To create a read replica from the Neon Console: